Written by Angel Campa, Founder

 How Lextract Extracts This Field

-Lextract uses a combination of AWS Textract OCR and Claude AI to identify and extract the cam exclusions from your lease PDF.
-The AI searches for the field name and common aliases like "Unallowable Expenses", "Carve-outs" across all pages of the document, then assigns a confidence score based on OCR quality and extraction certainty.
+Lextract uses vision AI to read your lease PDF natively (scanned or digital), then multi-pass AI validation identifies and extracts the cam exclusions.
+The AI searches for the field name and common aliases like "Unallowable Expenses", "Carve-outs" across all pages of the document, then assigns a confidence score based on document quality and extraction certainty.
 Fields with lower confidence are flagged for human review.

 Related Red Flags

-Lextract automatically checks this field against its 15-rule red flag engine.
+Lextract automatically checks this field against its 20-rule red flag engine.
 Issues detected for cam exclusions:

 Related Fields in CAM & Operating Expenses